Skip to main content

 Overview

-Authentication is the process of verifying the identity of users or applications attempting to access the system.
-This ensures that only valid accounts with proper credentials can log in and interact with Stalwart services.
-The mail server supports a variety of authentication methods, including the internal directory as well as integration with external systems like OIDC, LDAP and SQL for more complex environments.
+Authentication verifies the identity of users or applications attempting to access the server.
+The server supports a variety of authentication methods, including the internal directory and integration with external systems such as OIDC, LDAP, and SQL for more complex environments.

-Authorization determines the actions that authenticated users are permitted to perform within the system.
-Stalwart’s flexible and granular permissions model allows administrators to assign and manage permissions for individuals, groups, tenants, and roles.
-This ensures that each user or application only has access to the specific resources and functionalities necessary for their role, improving security and simplifying management.
+Authorization determines which actions an authenticated user may perform.
+The permissions model allows administrators to assign and manage permissions for individuals, groups, tenants, and roles, ensuring that each principal has access only to the resources and functionality required for its role.